 Physical Characteristics: Elegant and slim; hairless with smooth and elastic skin.

 The poodle comes in three size varieties.
 The largest is the standard poodle, followed by the miniature and toy poodles.
 The standard was the original poodle, developed in Germany as a water retriever.
 The naturally harsh, dense curly coat is hypoallergenic and does not shed much at all, but it is somewhat high-maintenance.
 The standard poodle must be professionally groomed every one to two months and brushed every other day (daily for longer coats) to prevent mats.

 HEIGHT: Standard: More than 15 inches tall at the shoulder

 WEIGHT: Standard: About 40 to 70 pounds

-The sporty-looking Portuguese Water Dog has been known in Portugal for hundreds of years, where it helped fishermen, swimming from boat to boat or boat to shore, to deliver messages, retrieve broken nets, and even herd fish into nets.
-The waterproof coat does not shed and is considered hypoallergenic.
+The sporty-looking Portuguese water dog has been known in Portugal for hundreds of years, where it helped fishermen, swimming from boat to boat or boat to shore, to deliver messages, retrieve broken nets, and even herd fish into nets.
+The waterproof coat does not shed much and is considered hypoallergenic.
 The PWD requires weekly brushing and combing, and professional grooming every month or two.

 HEIGHT: 17 to 23 inches tall at the shoulder

 WEIGHT: 35 to 60 pounds

 Physical Characteristics: A robust dog of medium build.
 The profuse coat may be curly or wavy, and comes in black, white and brown, with or without white markings.Continue to 13 of 16 below.